Skip to main content

 International

-Ankara — Trade Unionism & Social Policy certification, alongside Presidents and General Secretaries of trade union confederations from around the world.
+Ankara, Turkey.
+Trade Unionism and Social Policy certification, alongside Presidents and General Secretaries of trade union confederations from around the world.

 • Asokore Beckles delivering a Christmas donation on behalf of the Village Foundation to Vedun House, 2025Village Foundation